riceissa/breathing/index.md

 # Warning/disclaimer and disclosures

 THIS IS A DRAFT.
 THIS IS NOT PERSONALIZED MEDICAL ADVICE.
 USE AT YOUR OWN RISK.
+See the section [Safety] below for more details.
 (At the same time, I _am_ interested in improving this document, so if you think I am recommending something unsafe or I am making some other sort of error, I'd like to know about it.
 Email me at <riceissa@gmail.com>.)

 As for disclosures, I have nothing to disclose: I am not selling anything.
 This document is freely available.
 I am not affiliated with any of the products or services I recommend in this document.
 I don't use affiliate links.